dstackai/dstack/README.md

 ### Run anything from the CLI

-Run workflows, providers, and apps in the cloud with single command from your terminal.
+You can run workflows or directly providers in the cloud from your terminal.

-For every run, local or remote, dstack mounts your local repository with local changes, artifacts from dependencies, and track logs and output artifacts in real-time.

 #### Workflows